 Johnny looked better than I thought he would look.
 I’d seem some pictures of him from time to time where he didn’t look very good, but he did here, given the circumstances.
 When the inductees came out of their cars, Johnny had to be helped out of the car, but it appeared he wanted to walk to his seat himself.
 He needed a cane, but he could do it, albeit slowly.
 There were several times he broke down when folks were talking about him, and an already humble man seemed very humbled by the induction.
 It was both sad and awesome to see him there being held up by Tom Hicks (much like Tony Gwynn did for Ted Williams in the 99 All Star Game).
 Tom Grieve said on TV that it seemed great that Johnny’s speech was all from his head, there were no notes, and he didn’t have a bunch of pauses and “Uh… Uh…” in there.
 I hadn’t thought of that at the time.
 I loved how he talked about the current Rangers, and spoke highly of Buck Showalter.
 While I think Buck Showalter is doing a wonderful job as our manager, there’s still a part of me that misses hearing Chuck Morgan announce Johnny Oates’ name as the manager at the start of the game.
 I really truly will miss Johnny when he passes.
 In fact, he had some levity about that in his speech saying that he agreed with Tom Hicks’ sentiment that it’s only a matter of time until a World Series game is played at the Ballpark, adding “And Buck, hurry up, because I want to see it!”
 A nice “funny” moment in his speech.
 He got numerous standing ovations, and for me was the singular attraction of the night.
 I would have paid my two bits just to see him, and would had been quite content had there been no game afterwards.
 One thing I was kind of disappointed in, and I admit up front it’s because I had worked myself up thinking about it is this.
 I really wish they would have retired Johnny Oates’ uniform number of 26.
 Since he’s left, no one has gotten it (save for one guy a season ago during spring training).
 Someone (I forget who) said that they weren’t giving out Johnny Oates’ number during the regular season to anyone.
 If they don’t intend on retiring it, I don’t know why they are holding it back.
 Given that I can’t see Johnny’s condition getting BETTER, I don’t see why they did not retire it last night while he was there.
 It would have been great for him to have been there for a uniform number retirement ceremony.
 I really don’t want them to retire it after he passes and he wouldn’t be able to see it.
 If they’re not retiring the number, then give it out to someone else (and I don’t really want that to happen, either).
 In closing, I really enjoyed the ceremony – I was glad I was there to see it, because I’d be surprised if I ever will see Johnny Oates in person again.

-My pictures from this game are online now.
-You can view them here.
 This image here means a lot to me, though.